 The words “no other” is a double negative in Greek, making an emphatic statement.
 There is nothing relative or measured about this statement.
 Moses could not save a soul; neither could Abraham.
-Jesus was the exclusive Savior of which there is no other.
+Jesus is the exclusive Savior; there is no other.

 name under heaven given among men

 The emphasis on the “name” of Jesus has significance.
-During the New Testament period, the idea of someone’s name meant more than the label whereby we identify someone.
+During the New Testament period, the idea of personal names meant more than the labels whereby people are identified.
 The concept carries thoughts of authority, power, character, and status.